jg-rp/liquid/README.rst

   env = Environment(loader=FileSystemLoader("templates/"))
   env.add_filter(LinkToTag.name, LinkToTag(env))

-In a tempalte, you could then use the ``LinkToTag`` filter like this.
+In a template, you could then use the ``LinkToTag`` filter like this.

 .. code-block::